prteek/strava-project/README.md

 ![architecture](./resources/strava.png)

+A dashboard for the metrics has been setup at [MLDev](https://mldev.herokuapp.com "MLDev")

 This repo contains the code for the Strava activities modelling project.
 This is a demonstration in using an ML system as part of a larger system that does more than just predictions.
 In particular this is an attempt at implementing: